Isla Blair: Career

 In 2010, she appeared at The Orange Tree Theatre, Richmond in The Company Man by Torben Betts.
-She was nominated for an Off West End Award as Best Actress.
+She was nominated for the Offie for Best Actress.

 Blair has narrated many audiobooks.
 In 2014–15 she appeared in the stage musical Made in Dagenham.

 Personal life

 Blair is married to fellow actor Julian Glover, with whom she has a son, actor Jamie Glover.
 Along with Prunella Scales, Blair and Glover were involved with the expansion of the Salisbury Playhouse.
 She was vice president of TACT, the Actors' Children's Trust, in 2015 and trustee in 2018.